 - Bacon & Veg Strata

 Once I’ve made the final decision on what to have for dinner I’ll schedule my shopping to suit.
-I like to buy fruit and vegetables twice a week and fish on the day we’re going to eat it so If I don’t think I’ll be able to get to the grocery or fish monger on the appropriate day I’ll amend the menu plan to suit.
+If I’m making a salad I like to buy the ingredients on the day, similarly with a whole chicken.
+If I don’t think I’ll be able to get to the farmer’s market or butchers on the appropriate day I’ll amend the menu plan to suit.